 We will make this Plan freely available to the public in both digital and hard copy form, and promote it through our website, social media and print media.
-The Plan will be directly provided and promoted agencies, community organisations, service providers, schools, clubs and associations.
+The Plan will be directly provided and promoted through the City's networks, advisory groups and broad range of stakeholders such as government agencies, community organisations, service providers, schools, clubs and associations.
 This will include targeted communication to cohort specific groups such as people with a disability, youth, seniors, multicultural groups and Aboriginal and Torres Strait Islander peoples.
 Accessible formats of the Plan will be made available, including screen reader and easy read versions.